 Below are links to the study abroad sites hosted by CLIC’s six member universities:

-Currently only students enrolled in one of our six member universities are eligible for CLIC programs.
+Currently only students enrolled in one of our seven member universities are eligible for CLIC programs.
 Once your university approves your application, you automatically qualify for CLIC support!
 Your next step is to Apply to the Chinese Scholarship Council (so that you can receive your funds).

 Apply to the China Scholarship Council